Image biomarker standardisation initiative: Intensity-based statistical features UHIW

 \section{Intensity-based statistical features\id{UHIW}}

-The intensity-based statistical features describe how grey levels within the region of interest (ROI) are distributed.
+The intensity-based statistical features describe how intensities within the region of interest (ROI) are distributed.
 The features in this set do not require discretisation, and may be used to describe a continuous intensity distribution.
 Intensity-based statistical features are not meaningful if the intensity scale is arbitrary.

 The set of intensities of the $N_v$ voxels included in the ROI intensity mask is denoted as $\mathbf{X}_{gl}=\left\lbrace X_{gl,1},X_{gl,2},\ldots,X_{gl,N_v}\right\rbrace$.